 To pull off this devastating move, you must fire your left-handed weapon the moment before an enemy hits you with their attack.
 The timing is tricky and will take a fair amount of practice, but pulling this off has a great effect.
 The enemy is temporarily stunned and falls down, leaving you approximately one second to walk up to their soon-to-be corpse, and hit the attack button for a crushing final blow.

 II – Transforming Your Weapon Is Good For The Soul

+The second tip from today’s Bloodborne Tips.
 A staple of Bloodborne is that you can switch the state of your weapon with only the press of a button.
 You’ve probably seen a promotional video of the main character turning his gun into a spear, his whip into a cane, his sword into a scythe.
-This move proves useful as you are then open to a secondary function with it’s own set of attacks.
-What makes this even more useful however, is the weapon switching attack.
+This move proves useful as you are then open to a secondary function with its own set of attacks.
+What makes this even more useful, however, is the weapon switching attack.

 For example.
-When using this attack with the saw cleaver, it grants you a speedy attack like the folded form, and the range of the unfolded form.
-It has a wide sweep and is in most cases capable of knocking back enemies giving you a chance to breath.
+When using this attack with the saw cleaver, it grants you a speedy attack like the folded form and the range of the unfolded form.
+It has a wide sweep and is in most cases capable of knocking back enemies giving you a chance to breathe.